itsnotcoma/byron-labs-api/README.md

 # Byron Labs Backend

-Simple Cybersecurity Incident Reporting API a code test for [Byron Labs](https://github.com/ByronLabs).
+This is a simple Cybersecurity Incident Reporting API, code test for [Byron Labs](https://github.com/ByronLabs).

 The task is to create a simple API that allows users to report cybersecurity incidents.
 The API should be able to handle CRUD operations for incidents and users.
 The API should also have features like pagination, filtering, sorting, searching, and authentication.